Pseudo-Dalmasio, Virgin and Child Enthroned with Four Angels

 Cerutti, who preferred the label “Pseudo-Dalmasio,” dated the artist’s activity between around 1330 and the end of the 1340s.
 His study traced the gradual evolution of the artist’s approach from an initial adherence to Bolognese formulas, reflected in the ex-Askew Virgin and Child, considered his earliest work, toward an increasing “Tuscanization,” influenced by direct contact with Giotto, that reaches its fullest expression in the Yale Virgin.
 Cerutti placed the execution of the San Martino Maggiore altarpiece between 1338 and 1342, immediately after the Santa Maria Novella frescoes, which he dated around 1336–37, and just before the 1343 Pistoia cycle.
 His reconstruction and dating of the complex rightfully acknowledged the stylistic continuity between these panels and both Tuscan fresco cycles, often placed at opposite ends of the artist’s activity.

 Crucial to the debate over the painter’s identity until now has been the interpretation of a 1336 document recording the transfer of patronage of the Saint Gregory Chapel in Santa Maria Novella to the heirs of Riccardo di Ricco de’ Bardi.
 While Bellosi considered this date a terminus ante quem for the decoration of the chapel, others, like Mellini and Miklós Boskovits, viewed it as a terminus post quem in favor of a much later chronology, after the Pistoia cycle.19 As demonstrated by Irene Hueck, who pointed out that the dedication of the chapel to Saint Gregory predates 1316 at the latest and is unrelated to the Bardi patronage, the conclusions that can be drawn from Riccardo’s will are, in fact, very fluid.20 What may be inferred from other records is that the new decoration, replacing an earlier cycle (surviving fragments of which are now attributed to Duccio), was most likely undertaken sometime between 1336 and 1346.21 Stylistic considerations, moreover, suggest that the involvement of the Pseudo-Dalmasio in the execution of the predella of Giotto’s altarpiece in Bologna, painted around 1333, is not as self-evident as is sometimes maintained in current scholarship.
-Since the attribution to the artist of the dated 1333 triptych in the Musée du Louvre, Paris,22 has been questioned by most recent authors, including Cerutti,23 it is perhaps worth reconsidering the presumed fixed points for the artist’s activity, aside from the 1343 Pistoia frescoes. —PP
+Since the attribution of the dated 1333 triptych in the Musée du Louvre, Paris,22 has been questioned by most recent authors, including Cerutti,23 it is perhaps worth reconsidering the presumed fixed points for the artist’s activity, aside from the 1343 Pistoia frescoes. —PP

 Published References

-, no. 28; , reprinted in , 160; , 52, 57, fig. 60; , 22; , 49, fig. 35; , 104–5, no. 72; , 600; David Arnheim, in , 38, no. 28; , 98; , 1:220, fig. 332, 2:567; ; Stefano Tumidei, in , 53; , 108; , 9; , 66, fig. 2; , 74; , 97n1; ; , 19; , 1:36–38, 282–84, 286–89, 295–97, 2: fig. II.2; , 89, no. 51
+, no. 28; , reprinted in , 160; , 52, 57, fig. 60; , 22; , 49, fig. 35; , 103–5, no. 72; , 600; David Arnheim, in , 38, no. 28; , 98; , 1:220, fig. 332, 2:567; ; Stefano Tumidei, in , 53; , 108; , 9; , 66, fig. 2; , 74; , 97n1; ; , 19; , 1:36–38, 282–84, 286–89, 295–97, 2: fig. II.2; , 89, no. 51

 Notes